SysManSquad/sysmansquadblogdev/content/posts/2020-12-30-automating-changing-out-of-business-hours-responses.md

                 </ul>

                 <p>
-                  This is a long list of tasks, and for more details and a more GUI-based walkthrough, I recommend you check out <a rel="noreferrer noopener" href="https://laurakokkarinen.com/authenticating-to-office-365-apis-with-a-certificate-step-by-step/#creating-the-certificate" target="_blank">this post</a>.
+                  This is a long list of tasks, and for more details and a more GUI-based walkthrough, I recommend you check out [this post](https://laurakokkarinen.com/authenticating-to-office-365-apis-with-a-certificate-step-by-step/#creating-the-certificate).
 For the ease of my setup (and to keep this a reasonable length) I included a script below to set everything up.
                 </p>

                 <p>